DevelAngel/swayr/README.md

 * `{app_name}` is the application name.
 * `{pid}` is the process id.

+Note that the `window` module also reacts to title change events of windows which are not current and that's a feature!
+For examle, consider your Emacs on workspace 1 is focused.
+Now you click a link in there which causes your Firefox on (the invisible) workspace 2 to open a new tab.
+This will cause `swayrbar` to display the Firefox title so you can see that your click had an effect.
+After at most 3 seconds, the title of the focused application will be displayed again.

 By default, it has the following click bindings:
 * `Left` executes `swayr switch-to-urgent-or-lru-window`.
 * `Right` kills the process of the window.